close

 The ACV lightweight diesel train was tested on the service in late May 1953[1].
 During the 18 May - 8 June trials they were criticised for being uncomfortable[2].

 DMUs were introduced to the service on 28 May 1956.
-Initially Derby Lightweights allocated to Llandudno Junction depot (6J) were used, from July 1957 blue square units would begin to be seen.
+Initially Derby Lightweights allocated to Llandudno Junction depot (6J) were used.

 Passenger services ended in early December 1964.
 The line remained open for freight, and DMUs would visit Amlwch on railtours and for Lein Amlwch special trains.